Reliability Assessment and Safety Arguments for Machine Learning Components in System Assurance: Modelling the Reliability of ML Classifiers

 That said, in the running example, we get $\hat{r}=0.004013$ by iteratively calculating the minimum distance of different labels.
 Then we choose a cell radius\footnote{We use the term ``radius'' for cell size defined in $L_{\infty}$, which happens to be the side length of the square cell of the 2D running example.} $\epsilon$, which is smaller than $\hat{r}$---we choose $\epsilon=0.004$.
 With this value, we partition the unit square $\inputdomain$ into $250 \times 250$ cells.

 \paragraph{Step 2: Cell OP Approximation} Given a dataset $(X,Y)$, we estimate the pooled OP of cell $c_i$ to get $\myExp[\mathsf{Op}_i]$ and $\myVar[\mathsf{Op}_i]$.
-We use the well-established \gls{KDE} to fit a $\widehat{\mathsf{Op}}(x)$ to approximate the OP. \begin{assumption} The existing dataset $(X,Y)$ is randomly sampled from the OP, thus statistically represents the OP. \end{assumption} This assumption may not hold in practice: training data is normally collected in a \textit{balanced} way, since the \gls{ML} model is expected to perform well in all categories of inputs, especially when the OP is unknown at the time of training and/or expected to change in future.
-Although our model can easily relax this assumption (cf. Section~\ref{sec_discussion}), we adopt it for brevity in demonstrating the running example.
+We use the well-established \gls{KDE} to fit a $\widehat{\mathsf{Op}}(x)$ to approximate the OP. \begin{assumption} The given dataset $(X,Y)$ is collected and sampled based on the OP, and thus statistically represents the OP. \end{assumption} This assumption may not hold in practice: training data is normally collected in a \textit{balanced} way, since the \gls{ML} model is expected to perform well in all categories of inputs, especially when the OP is unknown at the time of training and/or expected to change in future.
+Although our model can relax this assumption in various ways (discussed in Section~\ref{sec_discussion}), we adopt it for brevity in demonstrating the running example.